What is a pendulum?

 You should be able to decide if pendulums work for you (they won’t work well for everyone) and if you like them.

-Don’t Ask Spirits to Talk “Through You”
+But… Don’t Ask Spirits to Talk “Through You”

-They may actually ask the spirit to speak through them.
+That is, they ask the spirit to speak through them.

 That’s not a good idea.
 In fact, it can be downright dangerous.
 (Basically, you’re asking for a spirit – good or evil – to take possession of your body.
 This can be just as risky as using a Ouija board.)